By Liz Jacobs and Thu-Huong Ha

-What if there were one amazing substance that was cheap, had no side effects, reduced stress, boosted creativity – and you couldn’t OD on it?
+What if there were one amazing substance that was cheap, had no side effects, reduced stress, boosted creativity—and you couldn’t OD on it?
 As it happens, there is: Nature.
 Marine biologist Tierney Thys is interested in the calming, healing effects that images of nature have on the brain.
-She started installing nature images in an Oregon prison – and there’s been a measured decrease in prison violence.
+Working with TED speaker Nalini Nadkarni’s team, she’s supplying nature images to an Oregon prison.
+Preliminary results look promising.
 If we could understand the effects of seeing nature on the neurological level, she suggests, we could optimize the creation of nature imagery to maximize mental health.
-That’s why she’s working on a project to measure EEG in response to beautiful nature photography.
-Call it neurobiophilia.
+That’s why she’s working on another project to measure EEG in response to beautiful nature photography.
+It’s a new discipline she calls neurobiophilia.

 Why do we make decisions that our future selves so often regret?
 Happiness psychologist Dan Gilbert is interested in how much our personality, preferences and values change over the course of a lifetime.
 It’s a theme Gilbert has discussed in his previous talks on happiness and decision-making, but his new research shows that while we think we are the person we will always be, we actually change quite a lot over the course of our lifetime, even into old age.
 The only constant in life is change — even when it comes to ourselves.

 At TEDGlobal 2012, Jane McGonigal gave a talk about her game SuperBetter, which helped her recover from a severe brain injury.
 Since then she has become obsessed with how games can help people’s mental health.
 She offers four recent examples of the power of gaming:

 - SnowWorld: This is a 3D virtual reality game that has be able to reduce pain in severe burn cases by 30 to 50 percent, making it more effective than morphine;